JamesWongJingHao/intermediate-deletions-joint-call-recovery/README.md

 ### **Notes before starting:**

-Annotation files used are mainly taken from, or modified from the UCSC genome browser database (https://genome.ucsc.edu/index.html).
+Annotation files used are mainly taken or modified from the UCSC genome browser database (https://genome.ucsc.edu/index.html).
 Please prepare the following files and place them into the "required_files" directory before running the scripts.
 Ensure that you **_rename the files_** as shown.

 **1. hg19_genes_ucsc.txt**